New Georgia campaign: Advance from Zanana and capture of Munda

 The US advance from Zanana to Munda was completely stymied, hampered by difficult terrain, supply problems and low morale.
 General Hester tried to break the stalemate by sending the 172nd Infantry Regiment around to the north to take the Japanese position in the rear, while the 169th Infantry Regiment continued the frontal assault, but this effort was checked by Sasaki.
 As a result, the US advance on New Georgia stalled in both the north and the south.
 The Japanese brought reinforcements by barge from Vila to Bairoko, and 1,200 more troops were loaded onto four destroyer-transports at Rabaul and sent down to be landed at Vila on the night of 12–13 July.
 These ships were escorted by a light cruiser and five destroyers.
-Admiral Ainsworth was sent to intercept this flotilla with three light cruisers and ten destroyers.
-He encountered the Japanese force in The Slot in the waters north of Kolombangara Island and in the ensuing Battle of Kolombangara one US destroyer and one Japanese light cruiser were sunk.
+Ainsworth was sent to intercept this flotilla with three light cruisers and ten destroyers.
+He encountered the Japanese force in The Slot in the waters north of Kolombangara, and in the ensuing Battle of Kolombangara one US destroyer and one Japanese light cruiser were sunk.

 Major General Oscar W. Griswold, commander XIV Corps and General Hester's immediate superior, visited New Georgia in mid-July and assessed the situation as dire.
 He radioed Halsey at Nouméa that at least another division was needed to break the stalemate.
-Lieutenant General Millard F. Harmon, of the United States Army Air Forces, was sent to confirm the situation.
+Lieutenant General Millard F. Harmon of the United States Army Air Forces was sent to confirm the situation.
 After an investigation, Harmon gave field command to Griswold so that Hester could concentrate on leading his own division.
-At the same time, a long-anticipated change in naval command took place with Rear Admiral Theodore Stark Wilkinson taking over leadership of the amphibious forces from Admiral Turner on 15 July.
+At the same time, a long-anticipated change in naval command took place with Rear Admiral Theodore Stark Wilkinson taking over leadership of the amphibious forces from Turner on 15 July.

-General Sasaki initially took advantage of the disorder on the American side.
+Sasaki initially took advantage of the disorder on the American side.
 The Japanese learned to apply close assault tactics against American tanks, rendering armor even less effective in the jungle than usual.
-Meanwhile, the inexperienced, hungry and fatigued US soldiers' nerves began to fray and they began to lose their fire discipline.
+Meanwhile, the inexperienced, hungry and fatigued US soldiers' nerves began to fray, and they began to lose their fire discipline.
 On the night of 17 July, the Japanese launched a strong counterattack and succeeded in overrunning the command post of the 43rd Division near Zanana.
 Eventually, however, Sasaki's troops became sick and exhausted; also, he had lost communications with Rabaul.
 US forces, bolstered by the arrival of the 37th Infantry Division, subsequently launched a corps-level offensive under Griswold aimed at capturing Munda Point.
 Sasaki ordered a retreat from the Munda area on 3 August.
-General Griswold had his men sweep around Munda to the northwest and on 5 August plastered the remaining Japanese with artillery fire.
+Griswold had his men sweep around Munda to the northwest and on 5 August plastered the remaining Japanese with artillery fire.
 That day, the Americans moved unopposed into Munda, finally achieving the campaign's most important goal.